 Making female scientists visible inside and outside of the research organization has various purposes.
-It not only informs wider public on women's presence and achievements in science and, therefore, enables to challenge gender stereotypes, but also "allows for students and staff to see a number of possibilities in achievement and to choose from a variety of role models" and "encourages women already present in scientific institutions to reach higher positions" (European Commission 2012a: 31; see also Rees 2001; European Commission 2008a).
-Therefore it is recommended that "all public relations activities from scientific institutions should be gender-proofed (represent women appropriately), while avoiding tokenism" (European Commission 2012a: 31).
+It not only informs wider public on women's presence and achievements in science and, therefore, enables to challenge gender stereotypes, but also "allows for students and staff to see a number of possibilities in achievement and to choose from a variety of role models" and "encourages women already present in scientific institutions to reach higher positions" (Structural change 2012: 31; see also Rees 2001; European Commission 2008).
+Therefore it is recommended that "all public relations activities from scientific institutions should be gender-proofed (represent women appropriately), while avoiding tokenism" (Structural change 2012: 31).
 Gender proofing would mean including women in all promotional campaigns for scientific careers, nominating women for prizes, and recognizing their achievements appropriately.

 The problem of tokenism needs further elaboration.
 It has been demonstrated that tokenism occurs in skewed work groups where the representatives of a minority group find themselves in the position of the very few among the very many and represent less than 15%.
 They are referred to as 'tokens' (representatives of their category rather than independent individuals), which "accounts for many of the difficulties such numerically scarce people face in fitting in, gaining peer acceptance, and behaving 'naturally'.
 The existence of tokens encourages social segregation and stereotyping (...)"
 (Kanter 1993: 6).
 Being a token means standing out compared to dominant group members, being under the constant scrutiny, exclusion from communication networks and entrapment in organizational roles that are deemed fitting or appropriate according to stereotypical assumptions.
 This exacts psychic costs, which may lead the individuals in the position of a token to overcompensate through either making themselves and their achievements invisible, or overachieving, or turning against people of his or her own kind (Kanter 1993: 6).
-Combined with negative stereotypes, tokenism may also lead women to experience identity threat, understood as appraising "the demands imposed by a stigmarelevant stressor as potentially harmful to his or her social identity, and as exceeding his or her resources to cope with those demands" (cit. after Hirshfield 2010: 16).
-It is argued that "identity threat may then lead to gender segregation within STEM departments, which reproduces negative stereotypes about women in science and may explain their overrepresentation in lower-prestige subfields within their disciplines (Hirshfield 2010: 6-7).
-Tokenism refers to women in male-dominated fields, but may apply to men in femaledominated fields and can be extended to the experiences of racial/ethnic minorities (Kanter 1993; Shachar 2000; Stroshine and Brandl 2011).
+Individuals not only experience greater stress, but also discriminatory treatment, and limited opportunities for advancement in the organization.
+Tokenism refers to women in male-dominated fields, but may apply to men in female-dominated fields and can be extended to the experiences of racial/ethnic minorities (Kanter 1993; Shachar 2000; Stroshine and Brandl 2011)23.